 And sometimes fall is about activity.
 When I was home, I made my family go apple picking with me.
 We drove down the road to Melick’s Town Farm in Califon, NJ and took out baskets out into the rows of apple trees.
 I always make sure my brother, Josh, comes with us because he’s 6’3” and can reach the coveted untouched apples at the top of the tree.
 Most of the farms also have giant pumpkin patches.
 I always loved going out into the fields and picking out our own pumpkins to decorate.
 There’s a photo at home of my younger brother and I in the middle of a field as kids attempting to hold up our “too big to carry” choices of pumpkins with our gap-toothed grins.

-(And it is not just me that loves fall activities.
+And it is not just me that loves fall activities.
 Several of the local farms around our town are famous for their apple picking, pumpkin picking, hayrides, corn mazes and any other fall activity you can think of.
 People come from New York City to get the outdoor fall experience in towns like ours.
-It’s the type of place where there are competing farms and everyone has their town favorite – whether it’s bigger farms like Ort’s or Alstede’s or smaller one’s like Melick’s.)
+It’s the type of place where there are competing farms and everyone has their town favorite.
+Whether it’s bigger farms like Ort’s or Alstede’s or smaller one’s like Melick’s.

 When tiring of apple picking, there is always cider and donuts.
 Another farm near my family’s house, Hacklebarney Cider Mill is famous for their apple products.
 I remember taking field trips there in elementary school and learning about how the cider gets made.
 Now the lines can reach the road so it’s best to get there when they open to pick up a dozen cider donuts tossed in cinnamon sugar or powdered sugar and a gallon jug of their apple cider.

 And of course, what would fall be without football.
 Once September hits it also means football season and with it comes tailgating, one of my personal favorite pastimes, cheering on Alabama football and the Patriots (I know, I know).
 Even if watching the game isn’t a preference, there is always the food.
 From dips and barbecue to burgers, wings and nachos – football food is comforting.
+Check out some of my favorite tailgating recipes here.

 The week flew by and soon it was time to leave colorful leaves and crisp autumn days and return to my husband and my Southern California home.
 While I had a wonderful time, I knew that after fall comes winter and that soon, 70 degrees in Southern California would not seem so bad after all.